 So, you’ve decided you’re going to take a trip to Southeast Asia.
 You’ve started your research and realized that 2-week vacation you just put in for isn’t really enough time to explore all this part of the World has to offer.
 You start scouring Google for the top things to do and see in Southeast Asia and you undoubtedly came across a picture like this:

 Or perhaps something like this:

-And before you know it you’ve added Siem Reap and the Angkor Temples to your short list.
+And before you know it you’ve added Siem Reap and the Angkor Temples to your shortlist.
 Well, good for you because it is easily one of the top destinations to visit in Southeast Asia.
-Now that you are planning your trip, here’s everything you need to know about your visit in our Complete Guide to Visiting the Angkor Temples in Siem Reap, Cambodia.
+Now that you are planning your trip, here’s everything you need to know about your visit to the Angkor Temples in Siem Reap, Cambodia.